SMS banking: Technologies

 SMS banking usually integrates with a bank's computer and communications systems.
 As most banks have multiple backend hosts, the more advanced SMS banking systems are built to be able to work in a multi-host banking environment; and to have open interfaces which allow for messaging between existing banking host systems using industry or de facto standards.

 Well developed and mature SMS banking software normally provide a robust control environment and a flexible and scalable operating environment.
 These solutions are able to connect seamlessly to multiple SMSC operators in the country of operation.
 Depending on the volume of messages that are required to be pushed, means to connect to the SMSC could be different, such as using simple modems or connecting over leased line using low level communication protocols (like SMPP, UCP etc.) Advanced SMS banking solutions also cater to providing failover mechanisms and least-cost routing options.

-Most online banking platforms are owned and developed by the banks using them.
-There is only one open source online banking platform supporting mobile banking and SMS payments called Cyclos, which is developed to stimulate and empower local banks in development countries.